Crisheight/odin-recipes/README.md

 # odin-recipes
-Entry The Odin Project html/css project
+This is an entry project pulled from The Odin Project to show off html, and later add css.